GlennVL-AP/cpp-programming-slides/slides/session_6/index.md

 ---

-## Dynamic memory for polymorfisms
+## Dynamic memory for polymorphisms

 Deciding at runtime which object to create.